siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄05-azcopy-practical-mcqs.md

 ## ✍️ Quote to Close

 > _“Security is not what you deploy.
 It’s what you guard, every single day.”_
-> — Jamalu
+> — Eks2
 > — **Siraat AI Academy**

 ---

-# 🔐 10+ Real-World Azure Security MCQs – Crafted by Jamalu
+# 🔐 10+ Real-World Azure Security MCQs – Crafted by Eks2

 *For hiring, learning, and cloud mastery.*